-The FDA indicates that endometrial devices are for use in premenopausal women with menorrhagia due to benign causes for whom childbearing is complete.
-FDA has approved devices for endometrial ablation through the premarket approval process.
+Endometrial devices have been approved by the U.S. Food and Drug Administration through the premarket approval process for use in premenopausal women with abnormal uterine bleeding due to benign causes in whom childbearing is complete.
 These devices include, but may not be limited to, laser therapy, electrical wire loop, rollerball using electric current, and thermal ablation using a liquid-filled balloon, microwave, electrode array, or a cryosurgical device.
 Examples of devices for endometrial ablation are:

 FDA Product Code: HHR.

-POLICYEndometrial ablation, with or without hysteroscopic guidance, using an FDA-approved device may be considered medically necessary in women with menorrhagia who are not candidates for, or who are unresponsive to, hormone therapy and would otherwise be considered a candidate for hysterectomy.
+POLICYEndometrial ablation, with or without hysteroscopic guidance, using an FDA-approved device may be considered medically necessary in women with abnormal uterine bleeding who are not candidates for, or who are unresponsive to, hormone therapy and would otherwise be considered candidates for hysterectomy.

 Note: Intrauterine ablation or resection of the endometrium should not be confused with laparoscopic laser ablation of intraperitoneal endometriosis.
 This policy does not address laparoscopic intraperitoneal ablation.